Dance Dance Revolution A20: 20th Anniversary Edition (Gold)

 Dance Dance Revolution A20 was released on golden cabinets on March 20, 2019, in Japan.
 The release date was first confirmed by a flyer at a Japanese Round One Entertainment arcade on March 3, 2019.
 The flyer announced that the golden cabinets serve as a timed exclusive on these new cabinets, while upgrade kits released later.
 The game features revivals of classic licensed songs, NONSTOP and CLASS courses, and new Golden League events.
-Legend Licenses, Golden League, and CLASS courses are available for golden cabinets only; however, the phase 11 of the Golden League cannot demoted all players due to COVID-19 outbreak.
+Legend Licenses, Golden League, and CLASS courses are available for golden cabinets only; however, the phase 11 of the Golden League cannot demote all players due to COVID-19 outbreak.
 New cabinets feature a 55" monitor at 1080p; however, the game operates at 720p.

 On May 15, 2019, Dance Dance Revolution A20 was imported in the United States at Round One.
 It ran on the Japanese software until September 24, 2019, when Round One implemented the localized software build in Dance Dance Revolution A20 cabs in the same month that Round One's competitor Dave & Buster's received the localization software build for its Dance Dance Revolution A cabs.
 On May 29, 2019, Round One confirmed that all of its American locations will receive A20 in the form of imported golden cabinets.
 This initially introduced the game to 32 locations at the time of release, most of which also feature a localized version of Dance Dance Revolution A. While players are free to select their own location on e-Amusement, the imported A20 cabinets are registered to the Osaka Prefecture in Japan, rather than the player's state.